pste/ragdoll/README.md

 `curl -LsSf https://astral.sh/uv/install.sh | sh`

 ### Virtual Env
 Every Python projects runs under a venv to avoid messing with local libraries.
 Please refer to the single project instructions for details.
+If needed you can just `rm` the `.venv` folder and restart from scratch.

 ### Local Dev
 I'm using a local `.private/` folder that is excluded from the repo and contains env files and build/run scripts.
+I'm under wsl2 so sometimes strange things happen (ie: core dump from cuda stuff as the `nvidia-smi` command); to (brutally) reset the env:
+- close every VSCode
+- close every wsl2 windows
+- launch `wsl --shutdown` from a new windows command prompt

 ## Chroma DB
 The vector store [documentation](chroma/README.md)